nimh-sfim/rtPupilPhase/README.md

 1. Create and activate a new conda environment by opening a Terminal, move to the directory that you cloned this repo to and running:

     ```bash
-    conda create --name rtPupil --file requirements.yml
+    conda env create --name rtPupil --file environment.yml
     conda activate rtPupil
     ```

-1. Install the appropriate version of `pylink` by running the `install_pylink.py` script from the EyeLink Developers ToolKit (see their instructions for more details).
+1. Install the appropriate version of `pylink` by running the `install_pylink.py` script from the EyeLink Developers ToolKit (see [their instructions](https://www.sr-research.com/support/thread-48.html) for more details).
 Note that the version on PyPi (that you might install via `pip`) is 0.3.3; this code was developed with `pylink` version 2.1.762.0.
-1. Move `error.wav`, `type.wav` and `qbeep.wav` from one of the PsychoPy Coder examples from SR-Research (likely stored in `~/Applications/Eyelink`) into the cloned directory.
+1. Move `error.wav`, `type.wav` and `qbeep.wav` from one of the PsychoPy Coder examples from SR-Research (for example, those stored in `~/Applications/Eyelink/SampleExperiments/Python/examples/Psychopy_examples/Builder/EyeLinkMRIdemo_Builder`) into the cloned directory.
 These files are required for EyeLink calibration.
 We don't actually use these files (in fact, we actively turn off sounds in the calibration), but the `pylink` calibration code from SR-Research will crash if they don't exist.

 The same Python environment can be used for the real-time PsychoPy code and the Python simulation code.